The Best GRE Math Tips to Get Your Dream Score

 The GRE is unique in that it is given entirely online.
 You are not allowed to use your own calculator.
 Instead, there will be a calculator provided on the computer.
 For more details, check out our GRE Calculator guide.

-One big piece of advice: Don’t immediately jump to the calculator for every problem!
-For one thing, the ETS Calculator (provided on the GRE) is a bit cumbersome to use if you’re used to working with a physical calculator.
-Pointing and clicking on the calculator is time-consuming.
-Make good use of your scratch paper instead.
+The first big piece of advice: Don’t immediately jump to the calculator for every problem!
+The ETS Calculator (provided on the GRE) is a bit cumbersome to use, especially if you’re used to working with a physical calculator.
+Rather than constantly reach for that very limited device, train yourself in mental math techniques and make good use of your scratch paper.

-Secondly, it will be a much better use of your time to think about the concepts within the problems rather than the computations involved.
-Often, problems are set up in a way to make the calculations easy, but if you approach them wrong you might waste time doing unnecessary button-pushing.
-Generally, you should avoid calculator use unless working out big multiplications, divisions, etc.
+Second, it’s a better use of your time to think about the concepts within the problems rather than the computations involved.
+You’ll often find that problems are set up in a way that actually makes mental or manual calculations pretty easy or even unnecessary.
+If you rely on the calculator for every computation a problem requires, you are likely wasting time doing unnecessary button-pushing.
+Generally, you should avoid calculator use unless you’re just using it for a few. more complex, steps or when working with large values for multiplication, division, etc.

 GRE Math Tips for Time Management

 The QR sections are also adaptive.
-The difficulty of the second set of questions depends on how you did on the first set.
+The difficulty of the second set of questions depends on how well you did on the first set.
 So be very careful with the first set of questions!
-And don’t be discouraged if you start seeing really hard problems on the second set, because that means you’ve already done pretty well on the first set!
+And don’t be discouraged if you start seeing really hard problems on the second set because that indicates that you did pretty well on the first set!

 For more about leveraging your brainpower to help your pacing on GRE Math problems, check out our post on how to do GRE math faster.